Forecast Encompassing Tests for the Expected Shortfall: Theory

-Even though the emphasis of the auxiliary encompassing test is on the ES, it still requires quantile forecasts for the implementation of the parameter estimation.
+Given that both, the VaR and ES forecasts are available, application of either the joint or auxiliary test is the most plausible approach given their joint elicitability.
+However, even though the emphasis of the auxiliary encompassing test is on the ES, it still requires quantile forecasts for the implementation of the parameter estimation.
 This can be problematic for two reasons.
 First, the quantile forecasts are still used in the estimation procedure and thus have an indirect effect on the parameter estimates of the ES specific parameters.
-Second, the test is only applicable in the setup where the person applying the test has access to the quantile forecasts.
-In the current implementation of the regulatory framework of the Basel Committee \citep{Basel2016,Basel2017}, the banks are only obligated to report their ES forecasts (at probability level $2.5\%$), but not the corresponding VaR forecasts.
+E.g., the previous tests are not applicable for ES forecasts which are based on the same VaR forecasts, as this implies perfect collinearity of the quantile regressors.
+Second, the auxiliary test is only applicable in the setup where the person applying the test has access to the quantile forecasts.
+In the current implementation of the regulatory framework of the Basel Committee \citep{Basel2016, Basel2017}, the banks are only obligated to report their ES forecasts (at probability level $2.5\%$), but not the corresponding VaR forecasts.
 Thus, the accompanying VaR forecasts, which the ES forecasts are internally based on, are in general not available to the regulator who has to decide on an adequate risk management of the financial institution at hand.

-In order to account for this scenario, we further introduce the \textit{strict ES encompassing test}, which only requires ES forecasts. \begin{definition}[Strict ES Forecast Encompassing] Let $\hat e_{1,t}$ and $\hat e_{2,t}$ denote competing ES forecasts of the underlying predictive distribution $F_t$.
+In order to account for these scenarios, we further introduce the \textit{strict ES encompassing test}, which only requires ES forecasts in the following.
+For this, we slightly modify the definition of (\ref{eqn:ThetaStarQESDef}) by replacing $g^q(\bq, \beta)$ through $g^q(\be, \beta)$,\footnote{Note that the parameters denoted $\theta^\ast$ in (\ref{eqn:ThetaStarQESDef}) and in (\ref{eqn:ThetaStarStrictESDef}) can generally differ.}

+\begin{definition}[Strict ES Forecast Encompassing] Let $\hat e_{1,t}$ and $\hat e_{2,t}$ denote competing ES forecasts of the underlying predictive distribution $F_t$.
 We say that $\hat e_{1,t}$ strictly encompasses $ \hat e_{2,t}$ at time $t$ with respect to the link functions $g^q$ and $g^e$ if and only if

 that is, if and only if $\eta^\ast = \eta_0$. \end{definition}

 We test whether $\hat e_{1,t}$ strictly encompasses $\hat e_{2,t}$ for all $t=m,\dots,T-1$ by setting up the slightly transformed regression